manle423/FinanceManagement/README.md

 ### 4. **Enjoy!**

   You’re all set!
-Enjoy using the Finance Management project.
+Enjoy using the PPSS project.